Insect farming

 Insect farming is the practice of raising and breeding insects as livestock, also referred to as minilivestock or micro stock.
 Insects may be farmed for the commodities they produce (like silk, honey, lac or insect tea), or for them themselves; to be used as food, as feed, as a dye, and otherwise.

 Farming of popular insects

 Silkworms

 Silkworms, the caterpillars of the domestic silkmoth, are kept to produce silk, an elastic fiber made when they are in the process of creating a cocoon.
 Silk is commonly regarded as a major cash crop and is used in the crafting of many textiles.

 Mealworms

-The mealworm (Tenebrio molitor L.) is the larvae form of a species of darkling beetles (Coleoptera).
+The mealworm (Tenebrio molitor L.) is the larva form of a species of darkling beetles (Coleoptera).
 The optimum incubation temperature is 25 ̊C - 27 ̊C and its embryonic development lasts 4 – 6 days.
-It has a long larval period of about half a year with the optimum temperature and low moisture terminates.
+It has a long larval period of about half a year with the optimal temperature and low moisture.
 The protein content of Tenebrio molitor larvae, adult, exuvium and excreta are 46.44, 63.34, 32.87, and 18.51% respectively.